SARCOIDOSIS AND THE LUNGS

 It is common that patients with sarcoidosis may feel tired and lethargic (fatigued), lose weight or suffer with fevers and night sweats.

 Sometimes symptoms may suddenly get worse – this is known as a ‘flare-up’.
-This may be triggered by stress, illness or nothing recognisable.
+This may be triggered by stress, infections, a change in environment or, often, nothing recognisable.

 Sarcoidosis can leave patients feeling scared and isolated – recognise mental health problems early and seek support.
 Please contact SarcoidosisUK or your GP for professional support.